Thug-Lyfe/Commerce_Cloud_certification/README.md

 - Given a requirement to accept, validate, and persist information from a storefront customer, modify the appearance of a form, add validation and CSRF protection, and use bindings to process fields.
 - Marco - Given localization requirements, implement and enhance templates, form definitions, static files, properties files, and persistent object attributes to ensure that pages are displayed in the expected language.
 - Marco - Given a logging task and existing configuration, write code that logs non-sensitive data to custom log files with different log levels.
-- Marco - Integrate, deploy, and use a service instance based on a given requirement.
+- Integrate, deploy, and use a service instance based on a given requirement.
-- Marco - Given a use case, extend functionality or capture an event using hook extension points.
+- Given a use case, extend functionality or capture an event using hook extension points.
 - Given code that violates documented best practices, identify the issues and modify the code to conform with best practices including performance and scalability.
 - Given a business requirement, use OCAPI Shop and Data APIs to enable interoperability with an external system.
 - Given a business requirement to perform a scheduled task, develop jobs and code job scripts.